The Beaver (film)

 The Beaver is a 2011 psychological drama film directed by Jodie Foster and written by Kyle Killen.
-A co-production of United States and United Arab Emirates, it stars Mel Gibson, Foster, Anton Yelchin, and Jennifer Lawrence.
+It stars Mel Gibson, Foster, Anton Yelchin, and Jennifer Lawrence.
 Marking Gibson's and Foster's second collaboration since 1994's Maverick, it follows Walter Black, a depressed executive, who hits rock-bottom when his wife kicks him out of the house.
 At his lowest point, he begins to use a beaver hand puppet to communicate with people and overcome his issues.

 The Beaver premiered at the SXSW Film Festival on March 16, 2011 and was released in the United States on May 6, 2011 by Summit Entertainment.
 The film received mixed reviews from critics who praised Foster's direction and performances of the cast but found the premise absurd.
-However, a series of controversies and criticisms surrounding Gibson regarding his statements and battery case, affected the film's business and it was a box office bomb grossing just $7.3 million against its $21 million budget.
+However, a series of controversies and criticisms surrounding Gibson regarding his statements and battery case affected the film's business, and it was a box office bomb, grossing just $7.3 million against its $21 million budget.